mhsendur/RealEstateTweetBot/README.md

 ## Model Training and Evaluation

-- **Model Type**: Random Forest, Gradient Boosting, and XGBoost have been tested for value prediction.
+- **Model Type**: Random Forest, Gradient Boosting, XGBoost and other model types have been tested for value prediction.

 - **Feature Engineering**: A significant effort has been made in feature engineering to improve the model's predictive performance.
 Below is a detailed overview of the feature engineering process and features that have been tried: